 Welcome to the Information Website for the In re Pfizer Inc. Securities Litigation

 Update: Following nearly a decade of litigation, the case was set for trial on federal securities claims that the Court found were sufficient to overcome a motion to dismiss, two motions for reconsideration, objections to class certification, a five-day Daubert hearing on medical issues, and a summary judgment ruling in which the Court specifically credited the initial report and methodology of Plaintiffs’ damages expert.
 After the Court concluded that Plaintiffs had established triable issues on each element of their case, from which a jury could find a securities fraud perpetrated on the Class, the Court excluded the testimony of Plaintiffs’ damages expert and granted summary judgment to Defendants.
-Plaintiffs filed an appeal and served their opening brief on November 24, 2014.
-Defendants have yet to file their briefs in opposition.
+Plaintiffs filed an appeal and the Second Circuit heard oral argument on May 26, 2015.
 It is unclear when the appeal will be resolved.

 If you purchased and/or otherwise acquired Pfizer, Inc. (“Pfizer” or “PFE”) common stock between and including October 31, 2000 and October 19, 2005, you may have important legal rights.